 Yes, there are many pitfalls that charities and brands can fall into when it comes to business-charity partnerships.
 But there’s also so much potential!

 Brands often have a ton of resources that can make all the difference to charities trying to make a difference.
-And charities have the ability to transform a brand’s reputation in the eyes of the public.
+And charities have the ability to transform a brand’s reputation in the eyes of the public, making them great partner marketing prospects.
 Surely this is too good an opportunity to be wasted!

 So, what does an impactful charity partnership actually look like?

 Well, it will often look exactly like a successful partnership between two brands.

 Thinking about charity partnerships in this way will unlock much more productive collaborations.
 While the term ‘charity partnership’ incorporates any kind of partnership between a brand and a charity, these other partnership types give a much clearer idea of what the partnership could actually involve.

 For example, UNICEF and Target teamed up on a co-branded marketing campaign that saw Target selling kid-friendly fitness trackers.
 These trackers encouraged the wearer to exercise in order to unlock food packages for underprivileged children across the globe.

 For more inspiration, check out our top pick of impactful charity partnership examples.

 As you can imagine, the campaign raised a lot more brand awareness than a simple donation would have done.
 And, even more importantly, the partners’ efforts contributed towards saving 40,000 children across ten countries.

 This is exactly the kind of collaboration you’d expect to see between two corporations: it benefits both sides equally and involves working towards a common goal.
 Why should a charitable partnership look any different?